 File > Open Disc.
 The window that appears should show the Blu-ray you've loaded.
 Click "Open."
 In my tests, discs loaded in just a few seconds, and VLC offered full menu, audio, and subtitle support.
 The audio occasionally stuttered on the menu screens as the disc loaded new information, but the movies themselves played back smoothly.

 Aside from potentially needing to re-download MakeMKV every few months, or re-authorize VLC every time it downloads a new version, this approach seems like the best and least aggravating solution to play Blu-rays on your Mac.

 In hindsight, Steve Jobs may have been right to keep Blu-ray drives out of Macs.
 On a laptop screen, you may not be able to fully enjoy the HD splendor of a great Blu-ray picture.
 (And hauling around an external drive plus discs would make the experience a lot less portable.)
 Desktop Macs with big screens already have Netflix, iTunes, and lots of other less noisy and expensive ways to watch HD movies.

 For the same $120 - $180 you'd shell out for Macgo's app and a good external drive, you could buy a decent Blu-ray player to hook up to your big-screen TV.
 (Reputable names like Sony and LG offer region-free players you can score for $100 or less with a little comparison-shopping.)

-If you don't own a TV or a Blu-ray player, do own a Mac, already own an external Blu-ray drive for some other purpose – like ripping the Blu-ray discs you own for your personal digital collection – and really, really want to watch Blu-rays specifically off the discs, you'll likely be pleased with Macgo's app, and reasonably satisfied with Leawo's.
+If you don't own a TV or a Blu-ray player, do own a Mac, already own an external Blu-ray drive for some other purpose – like ripping the Blu-ray discs you own for your personal digital collection – and really, really want to watch Blu-rays specifically off the discs, the VLC/MakeMKV solution seems like the best combination of features, speed, and especially price.

 But with so many other, less troublesome ways to watch movies on your Mac, maybe you're better off leaving this particular bag of hurt alone.